650 Credit Score

 Your credit score is one of the most important determining factors for your future.
 It could be the one thing that determines whether you are able to get a loan for a new home or keep renting.
 It can impact how high the interest rates on your car, home, and student loans are.
 The better your credit score is, the less you’ll have to pay for borrowing money.

-And even more importantly, your 650 credit score is one of the biggest indicators of your fiscal responsibility, that’s why it’s very important to understand is it “good” or “bad“.
+And even more importantly, your FICO score is one of the biggest indicators of your fiscal responsibility, that’s why it’s very important to understand is 650 credit score “good” or “bad“.
 Anytime you apply for a new loan or credit card, someone will be looking over your credit report.
 And you’ll even find that future landlords and employers will consider your credit before making their decision.
 The lower your credit score is, the bigger your risk of having to make a large deposit before getting a new lease or opening a new account.
 Your credit score could even result in lost job opportunities.

 If you do not check your credit rating across all bureaus, the mistake of a bureau may negatively affect your situation and this will not be good for you.

 You definitely have to work on improving your 650 FICO score.
-However, while you are working on improving it, you can make do with the ‘Discover it’ secured credit card for example which just like the capital one secured card also does not require an annual fee.
+However, while you are working on it, you can apply for the ‘Discover it’ secured credit card.
+It’s similar to the Capital One card and also does not require an annual fee.
 The “Discover it” credit card also requires no monthly fee and requires a minimum deposit of just two hundred dollars.
 Another credit card in this category you can enjoy is the Indigo Master card.
-Just like the “Credit one” credit card and the “Discover it” credit card, it also does not require any monthly fee, it however require an annual fee of within the range of none to $99 depending on some other considerations.
+Just like the “Capital one” credit card and the “Discover it” credit card, it also does not require any monthly fee, it however requires an annual fee (up to $99).